Puma Spotlight 2017-18

 The Boys Cross Country team finished in third place at the 3A state championship meet.
 This was a huge upset given the teams 15th place season finish.

-Click to read the article in the BoCO Preps
+Read more in the BoCO Preps article

 The following 36 students were inducted into the National Junior Honor Society: